Recommendations For Trailer Frame Painting

 Recommendation – Skip The Rattle-Can

 Yes, I know many people do it.
-Rustoleum or other brand spray paint is easy and makes a nice look — for a short time.
+Rustoleum or other brand spray paint is easy and makes a nice look – for a short time.
 Even the ones with primer inside don’t really give a quality, durable finish.
-You certainly can, but you’ll also be looking to do a “refresh” again in a couple years.
-While I can’t speak for you, IMHO I don’t like going back to refinish past projects.
-I’d rather do it right the first time.
-The two options below are much better, again, in my opinion.
+You certainly can, but you will also be looking to do a “refresh” again in a couple years.
+While I cannot speak for you, IMHO I don’t like going back to refinish past projects.
+I would rather do it right the first time.
+The options below are much better, again, in my opinion.

 Recommendation – Powder Coating